 This is one of the most common operations performed by Dr Doyle.
-This is commonly required for those women who have breast fed their children and as a result have lost breast volume and their breasts have become saggy.
-Women who have had significant weight loss are also good candidates for this procedure.
+This is generally required by women who have breastfed their children and as a result, have lost breast volume, which led to sagging.
+Women who have lost a significant amount of weight are also good candidates for this procedure.

-Some surgeons do this as a 2 stage procedure.
-Dr Doyle performs this operation as a one stage procedure.
+Some surgeons do this as a two-stage procedure.
+However, Dr Doyle prefers to perform both procedures during one surgery.

 Are there any risks associated with breast lift surgery?

-No surgery is totally free of risk.
-Over the years, the techniques of surgery have advanced to a point where they are quite safe—provided they are performed by a qualified surgeon in an approved hospital.
+There are very few risks associated with breast lift surgery.
+Over the years, surgical techniques have advanced to a point where they are quite safe, provided they are performed by a qualified surgeon in an approved hospital.

-When it comes to surgery you need to understand all the potential risks and complications associated with going under the knife.
-With the appropriate planning and preparation these risks can be minimised.
+When it comes to surgery, you should be aware of all the potential risks and complications associated with going under the knife.
+With the appropriate planning and preparation, these risks can be minimised.

-At your consultation with Dr Doyle, he will go through the procedure with you, and determine if you are an ideal candidate for breast lift.
-Additionally, the potential risks and complications will be explained to you, as will how to minimise the occurrence of these.
+During your consultation with Dr Doyle, he will go through the procedure with you and determine if you are an ideal candidate for a breast lift.
+Additionally, the potential risks and complications will be explained to you, as well as how you can minimise them.

 What to expect post-breast lift

-There will be some slight post-operative pain and discomfort, which can be managed by oral medications.
-Most clients are able to go home on the same day as their surgery.
+There will be some slight post-operative pain and discomfort, which can be managed using oral medications.
+Most patients are able to go home on the same day as their surgery.
 The sutures that are used are dissolvable, so they won’t need to be removed at a later stage.